AjeetGupta/learning/docs/Genrative AI.md

     29. Project: Chat with Books and PDF Files with Llama 2

-# Module 12 : End to End Projects
+# 12. End to End Projects

     1. Project#1: Medical Chatbot Project with Llama 2, Pinecone, LangChain & Deployment AWS